 Read More >

-Foot arch pain running refers to pain along the medial longitudinal arch of your foot.
-The muscles along the arch of your foot are placed under a lot of stress when running.
-The primary aim of these muscles is to provide stability to the arch of the foot, control pronation moments, and act as a lever throughout the gait cycle.
+The arch of the foot refers to pain along the medial longitudinal arch of your foot.
+The muscles that attach to the inner ache of your foot are placed under significant stress when running.
+The primary aim of these muscles is to provide stability to the arch of the foot, control pronation forces, and act as a lever throughout the running cycle.

-Foot arch pain can result from tendon pain, muscle pain, nerve pain, or articular joint pain.
+Foot arch pain can result from tendon, muscle, nerve, or articular joint pain.
 This article will explore the potential causes of foot arch pain after running and treatments to get you pain-free.

-Changing the volume, speed, or intensity of your running routine can cause an overload of the arch of your foot.
-This overload can lead to pain in the arch of your foot.
-It doesn’t need to be a dramatic change; it is often a subtle change over weeks or months rather than 24 hours.
-Consider any changes you have made to your running, and modify them slightly to see if they reduce your symptoms.
+Changing the volume, speed, or intensity of your running routine can cause an overload of the arch of your foot, leading to pain in the arch of your foot.

 A typical tendonitis pattern can be painful first thing in the morning, especially the morning after a run.
 It can be sore at the beginning of a run but eases as the run progress and it may be sore after a run.
 As the condition deteriorates, it can become painful throughout a run and with daily activities such as standing or walking.